FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 MoM Growth = (8,900 - 8,200) / 8,200 × 100 = 8.5%

-Month-over-month growth is the metric you check every week (or should be).
-It’s noisy — a single enterprise deal closing or a batch of annual renewals can swing the number dramatically.
+The month-over-month revenue growth rate is the metric you check every week (or should be).
+It’s noisy: a single enterprise deal closing or a batch of annual renewals can swing the number dramatically.
 But that noise is useful.
 It forces you to understand what actually happened in the business that month rather than hiding behind averaged-out trends.

 QoQ Growth = (Revenue_this_quarter - Revenue_last_quarter) / Revenue_last_quarter × 100